Tang poetry: Translation into western languages

 Major translators of Tang poetry into English include Herbert Giles, L. Cranmer-Byng, Archie Barnes, Amy Lowell, Arthur Waley, Witter Bynner, A. C. Graham, Shigeyoshi Obata, Burton Watson, Gary Snyder, David Hinton, Wai-lim Yip, Red Pine (Bill Porter), and Xian Mao.
 Ezra Pound drew on notes given to him by the widow of Ernest Fenollosa in 1913 to create English poems indirectly through the Japanese, including some Li Bai poems, which were published in his book Cathay.
 Some popular Western adaptations of Tang poetry include songs like Pink Floyd's "Set the Controls for the Heart of the Sun".

+Problems of translation

+The form of Chinese used in Tang dynasty poetry can vary between folk and academic.
+Li Bai is famous for his folk language, which is embroidered with quite academic words and expressions.
+On the other hand, poets like Tang Xuan Zong prefer a more elevated style, rich in scholarly expressions and more classical language.
+The depiction of each poet's special tone is a diachronical problem of translation as a science.

+Another problem, which is more specific to the structure of Chinese language, is its laconic tone.
+With verses built with the use of a few ideograms and an unbreakable symmetry, little space is left for detail.
+This abstraction leaves a lot of space for arbitrary translations, especially when it comes to the problem of tenses.
+Different schools of translation appeared since the first phases of Tang dynasty translation in Europe.
+Hulme, for instance, would banish syntax from poetry and would translate in a more free way.
+Fenollosa, on the contrary, paid more attention to syntactic structures and their semantic value.

 Characteristics

 Tang poetry has certain characteristics.
 Contextually, the fact that the poems were generally intended to be recited in more-or-less contemporary spoken Chinese (now known as Classical Chinese; or, sometimes, as Literary Chinese, in post-Han dynasty cases) and that the poems were written in Chinese characters are certainly important.
 Also important are the use of certain typical poetic forms, various common themes, and the surrounding social and natural milieu.